DinoChiesa/Apigee-Java-Xsd-Validation/Readme.md

 You can have as many XSDs in the resources directory as you like.

 If a URL, the URL must return a valid XSD.
 The URL should be accessible from the message processor.
 The contents of the URL will be cached, currently for 10 minutes.
 This cache period is not confgurable, but you could change it in the source and re-compile if you like.

 The source property specifies where to find the XML to be validated.
 This must be a variable name.
 Do not use curly-braces.
-If this variable resolves to a Message, then the callout will validate Message.content.
+If this variable resolves to a Message type (such as request or response, or a message created using AssignMessage, or a response obtained from a ServiceCallout), then the callout will validate the content of that Message variable.
+If no source is specified, then the policy will default to using the value of context variable 'message.content' for the source.

+The policy does not have the capability to retrieve the source XML from a URL, or from a file.

-The result of the policy is to set a variable "xsd_valid".
+The policy sets the result of the validation check into a variable "xsd_valid".
-It will hold "true" if valid; "false" if not.
+It will hold "true" if the document is valid against the schema; "false" if not.
+If the XML is not well-formed, then the value will get "false".